OrbitalEnterprises/eve-esi-client/docs/ContactsApi.md

 Get alliance contacts

-Return contacts of an alliance  ---  This route is cached for up to 300 seconds  --- [This route has an available update](https://esi.evetech.net/diff/latest/dev/#GET-/alliances/{alliance_id}/contacts/)
+Return contacts of an alliance  ---  This route is cached for up to 300 seconds  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/alliances/{alliance_id}/contacts/)

 ### Example
 ```java